 The core entity of the SPEII is the Metro, derived from the census bureau’s definition of metropolitan statistical area.
 Metros represent large integrated economic regions.
 For example, the entirety of the San Francisco Bay Area–Oakland, San Jose, Marin County, and more–are all assigned to San Francisco Metro.
 The impact of individual entrepreneurs and founders on a Metro is measured in terms of the location of the headquarters of companies they have founded.
 This means that some prolific founders have had impacts across multiple Metros.
 This also means that impact measures such as jobs and patents are treated more as indices than explicit economic activity as they are credited back to the founding metro region even if the jobs actually exist in a separate city.

 The formal Index is a score for each metro, ranging from 0-100.
 By combining independent measures of innovation, job creation, and economic activity, this score reveals the impact of high-growth entrepreneurs on the Metro over a fixed period of time.
-The SPEII Score represents three sub-factors computed independently, combining explicit count and statistical model.
+The SPEII Score represents four sub-factors computed independently, combining explicit count and statistical models.

 “Jobs” is a measure of the number of jobs created by entrepreneurs of our target population in the Metro region within the specified time period.
 To arrive at this number the SPEII records the total number of jobs created by each company located within the Metro.
 Then, as described above, it credits those jobs to the individual founders of the company.
 For each founder that is a member of the current target population, the SPEII adds their share of job creation to its aggregate jobs measure.
 This provides a total count of jobs created by the target entrepreneurial population.

 Because of the issue of undercounting described above, our count of jobs is extended by a non-parametric estimate of the distribution of likely job creation by those undercounted entrepreneurs.
-To compute this distribution, we take the distribution of the likely number of undercounted LGBTQ+ entrepreneurs.
+To compute this distribution, we sample from the likely number of undercounted entrepreneurs from our target populations.
 For example, we might have estimated that there’s a 40% probability that 5 of a given Metro’s 200 funded entrepreneurs are likely LGBTQ+ and a 60% probability that 4 of them are LGBTQ+.
 A distribution over likely job creation is computed as follows: